geeksblabla/stateofdev.ma/README.md

 ## Licensing

-The code in this project is licensed under MIT license.
+The code in this project is licensed under [MIT license](https://mit-license.org/).

+The Data in `./results` is licensed under [ODC-ODbL License](https://opendatacommons.org/licenses/odbl/).

 ## Contributors ✨